trueos/sysadm/docs/api_reference/connection.rst

 Server Subsystems
 =================

-The RPC namespace can be used to get information about SysAdm server subsystems.
+The RPC namespace can be used to get information about SysAdm™ server subsystems.
 This namespace supports the following parameters:

 +---------------------------------+---------------+------------------------------------------------------------------------------+